se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ```js
     this.message = 'Hello Space';
     ```
     When `message` is changed, the view will be re-rendered to show the new message.
-So you can say, DOM is "reacting" to the changes in `message`.
+So you can say, the DOM is "reacting" to the changes in `message`.

 <br>